Cardiovascular Risk Assessment

 24-Hour Blood Pressure Monitoring

-In some people, an elevated blood pressure reading taken during an office visit may not truly indicate hypertension—it could just be an occasional occurrence.
+In some people, blood pressure readings taken during an office visit may be abnormally high, called white coat hypertension, or falsely low, called masked hypertension.
 These people are given a portable device to record their blood pressure over a 24-hour period.
 This helps us more accurately determine whether a person usually has high blood pressure and requires treatment.

 Advanced Lipid Profile

-An advanced lipid profile test gives more information than a standard lipid profile—the cholesterol test your doctor usually gives you—to get a more accurate picture of your risk for cardiovascular disease.
+An advanced lipid profile test gives us a more accurate picture of your risk for cardiovascular disease than the standard lipid profile test received during an annual physical.

-With an advanced lipid profile test, we can measure the individual levels of particles that make up LDL (bad) and HDL (good) cholesterol, which can be a better predictor of your risk for heart disease.
-This test may be particularly beneficial in people already on statins and for those with diabetes or prediabetes.
+With an advanced lipid profile test, we can measure the individual particle size and numbers that make up LDL (bad) and HDL (good) cholesterol, which can be a better predictor of your risk for heart disease and stroke.
+This test may be particularly beneficial in people already on statins, those with diabetes or prediabetes, and for people who have a family history of early heart disease or stroke.

 Carotid IMT Evaluation

 In a carotid intimal-medial thickness evaluation (IMT), an ultrasound is used to measure the thickness of the two innermost layers of the wall of the carotid artery in your neck.
-Although this is not the same as examining your coronary artery, studies of thousands of people worldwide have shown that the thickening of the carotid artery or the actual presence of plaque can indicate the risk of atherosclerosis, heart attack, and stroke.
+Although this is not the same as examining your coronary artery, studies of thousands of people worldwide have shown that the thickening of the carotid artery or the actual presence of plaque can increase the risk of heart attack and stroke.

 Coronary Calcium Scoring

-In a coronary calcium scoring test, CT scans are taken of the heart to detect the amount of plaque on your coronary artery walls, which can block blood flow to your heart and be an indicator of cardiovascular disease.
+In a coronary calcium scoring test, CT scans are taken of the heart to detect the amount of plaque on your coronary artery walls.
+Plaque can block blood flow to your heart and be an indicator of early cardiovascular disease.

 Endothelial Health Testing

-Having an elevated high-sensitivity CRP has been shown to predict the risk of heart disease, even in people with relatively normal cholesterol, and is also linked to a significant increase in risk for heart attack or stroke in people with metabolic syndrome.
+Having an elevated high-sensitivity CRP has been shown to predict the risk of heart disease, even in people with relatively normal cholesterol, and is also linked to a significant increase in risk for heart attack or stroke in generally healthy people.